French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 What’s the appeal of Eze Village?

-Eze Village is famous for being incredibly beautiful, perched high on a cliff overlooking the sea.
+Eze Village is famous for its incredible beauty, perched high on a cliff overlooking the sea.
 It’s a medieval village with narrow, winding streets and amazing views.
 There’s also a beautiful exotic garden at the top that’s worth seeing.

 Are there any artistic towns on the French Riviera besides Nice?